-Today, most of the active UK glider fleet carries the FLARM system that they invented; in the UK we have had no glider-glider collisions since 2014 – the first time that there have been four such years in a row; and there has only ever been one collision between FLARM-equipped gliders.
+Today, most of the active UK glider fleet carries the FLARM system that they invented; we have had no glider-glider collisions since 2014 – the first time that there have been four such years in a row; and there has only ever been one collision between FLARM-equipped gliders.

-Having invented the FLARM system and designed the first devices, Urs Rothacher, Andrea Schlapbach and Urban Mäder continued to develop the system to improve its performance, adapt its behaviour for competitions, add functionality to measure antenna performance and find lost gliders and to build in an obstacle database.
-New versions allowed multiple antennas for better coverage and detection of powered aircraft equipped with transponders or ADS-B.
+Having invented the FLARM system and designed the first devices, Urs, Andrea and Urban continued to develop the system to improve its performance, adapt its behaviour for competitions, add functionality to measure antenna performance and find lost gliders and to build in an obstacle database.
+New versions allowed multiple antennas for better coverage, and detection of powered aircraft equipped with transponders or ADS-B.